Counseling and Guidance

 Students majoring in counseling gain knowledge and understanding of normal and abnormal developments, theories of personality and counseling, counseling skills, career and vocational guidance and counseling, cultural differences, family counseling, ethical and legal issues in counseling, research, and testing.

-The school counseling program is approved by the state Department of Education and nationally accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
-The application for accreditation of the community services counseling is pending before CACREP.
+The school counseling program is approved by the state Department of Education.
 The rehabilitation counseling program is accredited by the Council on Rehabilitation Education.

 The department provides learning experiences for its students through departmental and community resources within the following required program components: